Saint-Laurent-du-Maroni: Environment

-It is also the point of departure for several ecotourism circuits, most notably journeys upriver to explore the many creeks as well as the Amazonian rainforest; tourists can spend a night in the jungle in huts or tents.
+The town is the point of departure for several ecotourism circuits, most notably journeys upriver to explore the many creeks as well as the Amazonian rainforest; tourists can spend a night in the jungle in huts or tents.
 Another possibility is visiting the Voltaire Falls, situated 70 km upriver.

-Industrial activities, slowly increasing urban density and its accompanying shanty towns as well as poaching have damaged the surrounding area, but on 23 May 2009, a species of Caecilian theretofore unknown to man was discovered in town.
+Industrial activities, slowly increasing urban density and its accompanying shanty towns as well as poaching have damaged the surrounding area, but on 23 May 2009 a species of Caecilian hitherto unknown to man was discovered in town.

 Transport

 Between 1890 and 1897, a 16 kilometre Decauville railway was constructed between Saint-Laurent-du Maroni and Saint-Jean-du-Maroni.
 Another 22 kilometre railway was built to the sawmill at Charvein.
 The railways were abandoned after the penal camps closed.

 Saint-Laurent-du-Maroni can be accessed chiefly by road, the Route Nationale 1, from Cayenne.
 A new port was recently built on the Maroni, but currently lacks proper wharf infrastructure and sufficient river depth.
 The Saint-Maurice airfield was decommissioned in 1946, but is used for sports.
 The Saint-Jean road links Saint-Laurent to Saint-Jean-du-Maroni and the military base there.

 In 2010, Route Nationale opened connecting Saint-Laurent-du-Maroni starting from the Plateau des Mines to Apatou.
 The road was opened with the Tour of Guiana.
 The road is scheduled to be extended to Maripasoula.
 Construction work on the section between Apatou and Papaïchton is planned to commence in 2021.

 The town is also an important port of departure for those going inland via pirogue or to Albina in Suriname by ferry or pirogue.

 The town's Saint-Laurent-du-Maroni Airport is served by Air Guyane Express.